stats285/stats285.github.io/assets/assignments/02/assignmnet2.md

 > Once successful, the interface will show your `client_id`  and `client_secret`.
 > These values appear at the Credentials tab and you may retrive them at a later time by clicking on your application name (step 4).

+For more info on obtaining your Google credentials, you may check [googlegenomics](http://googlegenomics.readthedocs.io/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/)

 [Go back to home](./)